PLEASE TAKE THE TIME TO READ THESE TERMS AND CONDITIONS FULLY AS THEY ARE THE TERMS AND CONDITIONS THAT APPLY FOR YOUR BOOKING WITH US.

 6.1 This Cancellation Policy applies to all Branch Orders, Telephone Orders and Website Orders.

 Changes and Cancellations by the Customer

 6.2 Where you have placed an Order and wish to cancel or change the Order, you must immediately or as soon as possible contact LycaFly on +44 (0) 20 7132 3232.
 LycaFly will work to accommodation your needs subject to the provisions below.
-You can also email us at email@example.com but you are strongly advised to call us so we are able to discuss your options with you.
+You can also email us at email@example.com but you are strongly advised to call us so we are able to discuss your options with you straight away.
+Often the possible travel alternatives are much more limited the closer to your original departure date.
 Such changes or cancellations are usually subject to cancellation fees and the charges of Third Party Suppliers, depending on the time before departure.

 6.3 Where an Order is cancelled by the Customer, any charges or fees levied by a Third Party Supplier as well as the administrative costs of LycaFly set out in Clause 6.5 will be deducted from any refund amount provided to you.
 In some instances of cancellation, and usually where a departure date is less than 14 days, Third Party Suppliers will typically retain 100% of the fees paid and not offer any partial refund.
 Some Third Party Suppliers impose amendment fees or upgrade fees which will need to be met by the Customer in full.

-6.4 Any card processing fee levied on placing your Order is in all circumstances, non-refundable.
+6.4 Any card processing fee levied by third parties on placing your Order is in all circumstances, non-refundable.

 6.5 LycaFly will deduct an administrative amount to meet LycaFly's own costs of processing a refund or processing an amendment as follows:

 Flight Change (including a name change) : GBP 100.00 per traveller

 Flight Cancellation : GBP 100.00 per traveller

 Hotel Change : GPB up to 100.00 per traveller